subsquid/docs/docs/troubleshooting.md

 ### `response might exceed the size limit`

-Make sure the input query has limits set.
+Make sure the input query has limits set or the entities are decorated with `@cardinality`.
 We recommend using `XXXConnection` queries for pagination.
 For configuring limits and max response sizes, see [DoS protection](/develop-a-squid/graphql-api/dos-protection/).

 ### My squid run out of disk space